Running headscale on OpenBSD¶

 Community documentation

 This page is not actively maintained by the headscale authors and is written by community members.
-It is not verified by headscale
+It is not verified by headscale developers.

 It might be outdated and it might miss necessary steps.